 A small portable directional ultra-wideband Palm Tree Vivaldi Antenna with coverage from 800MHz to 6GHz+Designed by Hex and Flex, Ships from United Kingdom

-This antenna was recently tested at Antenna Test Lab, an independent antenna testing company, the full result can be found here This is an Ultra-wideband Palm Tree Vivaldi Antenna.
-This antenna p...Read More…
+This antenna was tested at Antenna Test Lab, an independent antenna testing company, the full result can be found here This is an Ultra-wideband Palm Tree Vivaldi Antenna.
+This antenna provides g...Read More…